The Uses of Activated Carbon

 For hundreds of years, activated carbon has been a cost-effective solution to water and gas purification.
 Because of activated carbon, businesses can comply with environmental laws and serve customers quality products.
 From gas purification to gold mining, activated carbon is a critical component for industries around the world.

-If you need a reliable source for high-quality activated carbon, we can help at Brenntag.
-Brenntag is a top specialty and chemical distributor, with 190 distribution locations and over 100 years of experience.
+If you need a reliable source for high-quality activated carbon, we can help.
+Brenntag North America is a top specialty and chemical distributor, with 190 distribution locations and over 100 years of experience.
 We thrive on helping our clients succeed, whether they operate a manufacturing facility or just started a cosmetics business.
 To learn more about the benefits and applications of activated carbon, or to order a supply of activated carbon to meet your business requirements, contact us today!